Kamila Hawthorne

 Kamila Hawthorne is a Welsh medical academic and a general practitioner.
 She has been a clinical professor of Medical Education, and Associate Dean for Medicine.
+She was Chair of the Royal College of General Practitioners (RCGP) 2022–2025, having previously been Vice Chair (Professional Development) 2015–2018.

 Early life and education

 Hawthorne was born in Edinburgh and brought up in Dar-Es-Salaam, Tanzania before moving to the UK.
 She qualified in medicine from Somerville College, Oxford in 1984, then completed her GP training in Nottingham in 1988.

 Career

 Hawthorne's clinical work in Butetown served a deprived area of Cardiff's docks.

 She has taught medical students since 1991 and an examiner for the Membership of the Royal College of General Practitioners (MRCGP) since 1997.

 Hawthorne was Vice Chair (Professional Development) at the Royal College of General Practitioners 2015–2018.

 She was a Professor of Medical Education at Cardiff University School of Medicine, later becoming the Head of the Graduate Entry Medicine Programme at Swansea University.

-She became a Fellow of the Royal College of General Practitioners in 2001, and Fellow of the Academy of Medical Educators in 2013.

-She is a trustee of the RCGP and a trustee of the King's Fund.
+In February 2025 she was appointed Chair of the trustee board of the National Academy for Social Prescribing.
+She is a trustee of the King's Fund. and a former trustee of the RCGP.
 She was co-opted as a trustee to the Faculty of Medical Leadership and Management.